KingPepinoo/Java-Rat-Checker/README.md

   - Randomized byte patterns that are typical of obfuscated code.
   - Low diversity of unique bytes, which is often used in compression or encryption-based obfuscation.
 - Classifies files as "Highly Obfuscated" or "Partially Obfuscated."

+**Dll Scanner** (dll_scanner.py)
+- Inspects the jar and searches the directory for anything containing ".dll"
+- I've seen rats which grab a dll and whatnot so its good to have.
 #
 # Keep in mind
 - **No suspicious connections or obfuscation detected:** Not all mods that use obfuscation are malicious.
 If nothing is flagged, the mod might be safe, but it’s always good to double-check the source of your mods.